- 1 5 Tenets

 The staff of the Academy will take the following steps to assist a player in regaining a positive focus and embracing of the 5 Tenets.

-- If the negative focus persists or re-develops we will once again discuss the behaviour together with the parents.
-It will be explained that the athlete must attempt to “meet us halfway” in trying to change the focus and if the behaviour doesn’t change then membership can no longer be maintained.
+- If the negative focus persists or re-develops we will once again discuss the behavior together with the parents.
+It will be explained that the athlete must attempt to “meet us halfway” in trying to change the focus and if the behavior doesn’t change then the privilege of membership can no longer be maintained.

-The decision to cancel a practice due to weather or other reason is made at 4pm.
-At this time an email message is sent out to all players in the group.
-We only cancel practices in relatively bad conditions.
+The decision to cancel a practice due to weather or other reason is made at least 2 hours before a practice.
+At this time a communication is sent out to all players in the group.

 Cancelled practices are not always re-scheduled and it is expected that there will be cancellations each membership term.